 Technical Group – comprising FNHL, planners, engineers, environmental, social, economic & cultural expertise

-- Education & Training – on-site residential training to support workforce for new industry
+- Education & Training – on-site and on-the-job training to support workforce for new industry

 - Generate new economic activity in the district and the region

 - Accelerate the development of Māori land into new and more productive land uses